4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-week-2020-monday.md

 ## Moderation: as a lack of excess

 - Moderation is minimalistic at heart, and you will be overtaken by excess if you let it, causing you to stumble and grow frustrated
+- Control your imagination, which can inflate your desire

 —